JohnBlue-git/CXX_Note/About C++/oop/README.md

 A feature to reuse or inherit code with similar behaviors or data

 ### Polymorphism
-A feature to use the same interface for similar but different classes
+A feature to implement similar but different child classes with the same interface or parent

 ### Interface
 A description that defines what functions or data a class must have